Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 NOTE: OPL USB users can follow the same process, but they must install custom maps on a **separate** USB drive.

-Rufus settings from step 2 above:
+Rufus settings for step 2 above:
 ![img](/assets/usb_rufus.png)